-To cement our commitment to fueling America’s small business engine, Guidant has pledged to deploy approximately $350 million in small business financing by the end of 2015.
+To cement our commitment to fueling America’s small business engine, Guidant has pledged to help entrepreneurs secure $410 million in small business financing by the end of 2016.

 Rollovers for Business Start-ups allow entrepreneurs to invest their IRA and 401(k) retirement funds into a business or franchise – without taking a distribution or getting a loan.

 SBA loans are guaranteed by the Small Business Administration (SBA).
 Since the SBA guarantees up to 75% of the loan amount in the event of default, lenders are able to provide small business loans at extremely attractive rates and terms to start-ups, franchises and existing businesses.